replicatedhq/help-center/content/docs/swarm/customer-installations/add-nodes.md

 Using the same "Add Node" button on the Cluster page of the Admin Console, you can generate a script to add additional manager nodes to the Swarm.

 ![Add Node Select Type](/images/post-screens/add-node-swarm-select-type.png)

+### Convert Existing Worker Nodes to Manager Nodes
+Swarm provides an easy way to promote existing worker nodes to manager nodes.
+See [this guide](https://docs.docker.com/engine/swarm/manage-nodes/#promote-or-demote-a-node) on how to promote a worker node to a manager node.

 ### Additional Info/Resources
 Docker recommends no more than 7 manager nodes for a Swarm, and additional info on this constraint can be found [here](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#manager-nodes).
 In the event of a loss of manager nodes, Docker provides documentation on [disaster recovery](https://docs.docker.com/engine/swarm/admin_guide/#recover-from-disaster).